Because of the outbreak of COVID-19 there may be a limited number of fingerprint locations in your area due to certain mandates.

-Inquiries Screening has partnered with SureID (through their nationwide network) to provide customers needing a security clearance with the most convenient and professional live scan fingerprint network.
-SureID collects your fingerprints and provides them to Inquiries, which then provide all the required information to the U.S. Office of Personnel Management (OPM).
+ScreenID has partnered with Sterling Identity (through their nationwide network) to provide customers needing a security clearance with the most convenient and professional live scan fingerprint network.
+Sterling Identity collects your fingerprints and provides them to ScreenID, which then provide all the required information to the U.S. Office of Personnel Management (OPM).

-Our single-sourced nationwide network, the only one in existence, covers over 720 cities in all 50 states and DC.
-Your candidates are usually less than a 30-minute commute from one of our locations.
-And our state-of-the-art technology means the fingerprinting process remains safe and secure throughout.
+Sterling Identity’s nationwide network covers over 700 cities in all 50 states and Washington DC.
+Your candidates are usually less than a 30-minute commute from a location.
+The state-of-the-art technology means candidate data remains safe and secure throughout the fingerprinting process.

 Our Card Scanning Service gets you compliant immediately.

 No need to invest in new equipment or change your current collection processes.
 Simply send your cards to us and let us do the work for you.
 We’ll process your hard copy prints and produce a SWFT-compliant format.
-Working with Inquiries Screening gives you more options - submit the results on your own or let us quickly upload on your behalf.
-Choose Inquiries Screening to upload results on your behalf and skip the SWFT account registration process.
+Working with ScreenID gives you more options - submit the results on your own or let us quickly upload on your behalf.
+Choose ScreenID to upload results on your behalf and skip the SWFT account registration process.

 These are the steps needed to submit your SWFT submission.

-Become a client of Inquiries Screening in just a few easy steps.
+Become a client of ScreenID in just a few easy steps.

 Send your employee an invitation to complete their own biographic information